 Being a cloud-based presentation maker, you can access your projects from anywhere.
 Using a variety of 2D to 3D slides, you can view and edit your presentations on any device, and share it with anyone in any language using its automated translation tool.
 Also, you can download your presentation as PDF, and view it offline on any device.

 Canva is a drag-and-drop presentation tool where you get hundreds of amazing layouts to create presentations on any subject.
-As I experienced, you can choose the suitable images, fonts, colors, and lot more to suit your brand requirements.
+You can choose the suitable images, fonts, colors, and lot more to suit your brand requirements.
 Also, you get access to over a million of quality, stock photos, and can also upload custom images.

 Canva allows you to choose from more than 120 fonts to style your presentation.
 You can edit or modify your presentation anytime, use stunning filters and texts, or customize them to appeal your audience.
 After you’re done, you can share your project on social networks, or use its ‘Presentation Mode’ to present it right from your Canva account.